edisplay/RCB_TA_notes/instructor_guide/teaching_strategies.md

 # Engagement Tactics (most important part)

 ### Checkpoints
+* You should do check points.

+> Everyone explain what the css on the board does to your partners.
+Go you have three minutes!

+...

-- You should do check points.
-"Everyone explain what the css on the board does.
-Go you have three minutes!" ...
-"Stop!
-Ok, Allison what does the code on the screen do?"
-If she gets it wrong then ask the person next to her.
-If that person gets it right then tell them that they need to up their game and start explaining things better to the people around them.
+> Stop!
+Ok, Allison what does the code on the screen do?

+* *If she gets it wrong then ask the person next to her.*

+* *If that person gets it right then tell them that they need to up their game and start explaining things better to the people around them.*

 ### Don't ask - TELL!